IU (entertainer): 2019–2021: Hotel del Luna, Love Poem and Lilac

 On April 11, 2019, IU made her film debut in the Netflix anthology series Persona.
 She portrayed different characters in each of the four short films which were written and directed by the critically acclaimed directors Lee Kyoung-mi, Yim Pil-sung, Jeon Go-woon and Kim Jong-kwan.
 It was the sixth most popular program on Netflix in Korea in 2019.
 During the summer, IU starred in the fantasy mystery drama Hotel del Luna, written by the Hong Sisters.
 She also sang one of the songs on the soundtrack, "Happy Ending".
 The drama was a commercial success, recording the highest ratings in its timeslot throughout its run.

-IU was set to release her ninth extended play, Love Poem, on November 1, 2019; however, she decided to postpone the EP's release to November 18 following her close friend Sulli's death.
+IU was set to release her seventh Korean extended play, Love Poem, on November 1, 2019; however, she decided to postpone the EP's release to November 18 following her close friend Sulli's death.
 Her single "Peach" (2012), inspired by Sulli, re-entered charts as a tribute to the late singer.
 The EP's eponymous lead single was released as planned, subsequently peaking at number one on the Gaon Digital Chart, and at number nine on Billboards World Digital Songs Chart.
 On November 2, 2019, IU began her second Asian tour, titled Love Poem, in Gwangju.
 Nearly 90,000 fans attended her two-month tour during which she visited 10 cities.